sareiodata/kbexpander/README.md

 # kbexpander
-A simple text expander built with electron.
-Should be able to make it run cross-platform.
+> A simple text expander that read files from a local folder.